 Fittings and ports

 For fixed line connections, ports and fittings are used, e.g., metric 24° cone (with cutting ring), O-ring face seals (ORFS), 37° flare fittings, or cylindrical threaded ports with O-ring seat.
 In Europe, metric and G threads are common.
 The selection is based on pressure rating, sealing principle, installation space, and maintenance requirements.
+Metal-to-metal seals offer compactness, while elastomer-supported concepts (e.g., ORFS) provide excellent leak-tightness with lower tightening torque.

 The hydraulic connection in concrete demolition, rock excavation and tunnel construction

-Routing: pressure, return, and leakage-oil line
+Routing: pressure, return, and leakage-oil lines

 A functionally reliable line set typically consists of a pressure line (P), return (T), and, for some tools, a leakage-oil or relief line (L).
-Concrete demolition shear usually operate double-acting (cylinder pressurized on both sides); returns must accept the flow rate with low back pressure.
+Concrete demolition shears usually operate double-acting (cylinder pressurized on both sides); returns must accept the flow rate with low back pressure.
 With rock and concrete splitters, depending on the design, a pressurized advance and a relieved retraction are common.
-The correct assignment of the couplings — often through color coding or marking on the power-pack and tool side — prevents misconnection.
+The correct assignment of the couplings – often through color coding or marking on the power pack and tool side – prevents misconnection.

 Pressure ratings, flow rate and nominal diameters